Gilmond/code-labs/docs/docker-basics.md

 ```cmd
 docker image build -t <name> <location of DockerFile>`
 ```

-> _**Troubleshooting**: If the build fails at Step 3 because it cannot find the `netcoreapp1.1/publish` directory, run `dotnet publish` from the `TodoApplication` directory to output the publish content that docker is expecting, and then re-run the `docker build` command._

-The first time you do this it will download all the layers that make up that `aspnetcore` image.
+The first time you do this it will download all the layers that make up that `aspnetcore-build` and `aspnetcore` images.
 It will then carry out each step within the Dockerfile, e.g. Copy files.

 You can now `run` this image.
 Don't forget to use the `-p` parameter to bind the ports.